 06 of 07

 Sun-dried lake shad have been served for generations in this region.
 Shad are members of the sardine family, and they school in abundance in Lake Como.
 Fishermen salt them for several days, then hang the shad to dry.
 In Italian, the menu item is missoltino.

 The process is far more involved than most guests imagine.
 Great pains are taken to ensure just the right amount of salt is used, and that the aging process unfolds correctly.

 Missoltino can be served with bread as an appetizer.

 Where to eat missoltino in the Lake Como area: Hotel Metropole Suisse, Piazza Cavour 19 in Como offers missoltino on its spring/summer menu.

 Fragole con Gelato (Strawberries With Gelato)

-Order fragole con gelato and you'll receive sliced strawberries atop a serving of fine Italian ice cream.
-Some looking for a fancier dessert might find this selection rather dull.
-But the attraction increases when one considers that at certain times of the year the strawberries are quite fresh.
-Italy, by the way, is the world's fourth-largest exporter of strawberries.
+Order fragole con gelato and receive sliced strawberries atop a serving of fine Italian ice cream.
+If looking for a fancier dessert, some might find this selection dull.
+Attraction increases when one considers that, at certain times of the year, strawberries are fresh.
+Italy is, in fact, the world's fourth-largest exporter of strawberries.

 Where to eat Fragole con Gelato in the Lake Como area: Baba Yaga Steakhouse & Pizza, Via Eugenio Vitali 8 in Bellagio, sits in the historic center of the town.
 The atmosphere is casual enough to be welcoming for a variety of visitors.